 6.2 Clause to be printed in Church’s bulletin.

-In view of the provisions of the Personal Data Protection Act , the Church is committed to protect your personal data.
-In the course of the year, the Church will be collecting, using and/ or disclosing your data for the purposes of maintaining the membership records or for of the Church related activities/services for you.
+In view of the provisions of the Personal Data Protection Act the Church is committed to protect your personal data.
+In the course of the year, the Church will be collecting, using and/ or disclosing your data for the purposes of maintaining the membership records or for organizing of the Church related activities/services for you.
 We seek your understanding to grant us your consent when the Church approaches you for your written consent.

 6.3 Clause to be printed in Church’s Pledge Card.